-Also known as the Eight Bringers of Good Fortune - which a more appealing title – The Noble Eightfold Path is learning; right view, right thought, right speech, right action, right livelihood, right effort, right mindfulness and right concentration.
+Also known as the Eight Bringers of Good Fortune – which is a more appealing title – The Noble Eightfold Path reveals how you can dissolve suffering by adopting eight “right” ways of experiencing the world:

 Buddha said that his teachings are not to understand reality itself but to learn how to experience reality.
 This is achieved by contemplating your experiences and identifying what you did to cause the experience.

 The natural laws of the Universe dictate that for every action there is a reaction.
 In science, this is known as cause and effect.
 Your experiences are caused by your actions.
-This is why ancient philosophy and so-called “new-agers” (using ancient philosophies) say individuals are responsible for creating their own reality.
+This is why ancient philosophy says individuals are responsible for creating their own reality.

 What the Buddha came to realise under the Peepal tree, is that there is a right way to work with the laws of nature and a wrong way.
 Choosing the right path and practising the Noble Eightfold Path will bring “Good Fortune.”
 And vice versa.